National Geographic's Photo Ark

 Date: October 2018

-Details: features the work of thirty acclaimed authors whose stories champion life in all its forms.
+Details: Love Can Be features the work of thirty acclaimed authors whose stories champion life in all its forms.
 The anthology's title draws inspiration from the words of Oklahoma native Woody Guthrie: "Love can be, and sure enough is, moving in all things, in all places, in all forms of life at the same snap of your finger."
 Love Can Be is a vision of an extended community that includes cats, birds, butterflies, bears, dogs, raccoons, and horses, as told by Ursula K. Le Guin, S.E.
 Hinton, Dean Koontz, Diane Rehm, Wayne Coyne, Joy Harjo, and more.

 This book is co-edited by Teresa Miller and the foundation's executive director Louisa McCune.
 All sales of Love Can Be, published by Kirkpatrick Foundation, will benefit animal charities in Oklahoma, including honoraria donated to each contributor's selected animal charity.
 Stay tuned to learn more about this upcoming anthology and its featured authors.